prokawsar/paper-cost-react/README.md

 # Paper Cost

-This project is specifically designed with a **MOBILE**-first approach, with the user interface optimized for mobile screens to provide an enhanced and professional user experience on mobile devices.
+This project is specifically designed with a **MOBILE**-first approach, with the app, carton factory owners or workers can calculate price of their paper that utilized in factory.

 ## Features and Functionalities

 - [x] Email/Password based authentication system
 - [x] Dynamic paper layer adding (Maximum 10 paper)
-- [x] Price history saved in Supabase
+- [x] Price history saved in Supabase (Maximum 20 for free)
-- [x] History trash for later recovery
+- [x] History trash for later recovery (Auto delete after a week)
 - [x] Empty field validation
 - [x] Auto focus next field on press 'Enter'
 - [ ] Calculate the price on press 'Enter' from last input field

 ## Tech Stack